-Apply for a Mini Maker Faire License
+Apply for a Maker Faire License

-- Fill out the Mini Maker Faire Application.
-This will help us better understand your goals, vision, resources and experience.
-Maker Faire is looking for applicants who evidence connection to the maker community in your area, an appreciation of the goals of Maker Faire, and fundamental organizational, promotional and production experience that will translate into a quality event.Please understand that we request that applications are made at the very minimum of SIX MONTHS IN ADVANCE of your proposed faire date.
-Nine to 12 months advance time is a more desirable time frame.
-NOTE: for events in France, Germany, Switzerland, Austria, Japan or Taiwan, please first contact firstname.lastname@example.org.
+- Fill out the Make a Maker Faire Application.
+This will help us better understand your goals, vision, resources, and experience.
+Maker Faire is looking for applicants who evidence connection to the maker community in their area, an appreciation of the goals of Maker Faire, and fundamental organizational, promotional, and production experience that will translate into a quality event.
+We request that applications are made at least of SIX MONTHS IN ADVANCE of your proposed faire date.
+Especially for larger events, nine to twelve months advance time is preferred.
+NOTE: for events in France, Germany, Switzerland, Austria, Japan, Korea, or Taiwan, please contact [email protected].

-- Complete the Mini Maker Faire Budget Worksheet.
+- Complete the Maker Faire Budget Worksheet.

 If your application is approved, then we will execute a licensing agreement.
-This agreement is a legal contract that articulates basic requirements for producing a Mini Maker Faire in exchange for use of the Maker Faire brand.
-In plain words, the agreement states that you have a twelve-month period in which to organize one Mini Maker Faire, and that Maker Faire is not responsible for losses or risks associated with your event.
+This agreement is a legal contract that articulates basic requirements for producing a Maker Faire in exchange for use of the Maker Faire brand.
+In plain words, the agreement states that you have a twelve-month period in which to organize one Maker Faire, and that Maker Faire is not responsible for losses or risks associated with your event.